pixel-diagnose/pixel-diagnose/README.md

 - MedClip (RESNet50 and Swin Transformer)
 - Custom CNN with Triplet Loss

-Our current model has undergone extensive evaluation, including expert ratings and internal assessments, to ensure reliability and accuracy.
+Currently our models are undergoing extensive evaluation, including expert ratings and internal assessments, to ensure reliability and accuracy.

 ## Current Scope
 Our current proof of concept supports differential diagnosis for three brain tumor types: glioma, meningioma, and metastasis.